Do you have a Family Law question? Contact us for a low-cost consultation!

 With regard to determination of custody of children over which the court exerts control, Florida statute 6113(2)(b)(1) provides that determination will be in accordance with the best interests of the child and in accordance with the Uniform Child Custody Jurisdiction and Enforcement Act.
 State public policy assures that each minor child has “frequent and continuing contact with both parents after the parents separate or the marriage of the parties is dissolved, and to encourage parents to share the rights and responsibilities, and joys, of child-rearing.”
 It further states that the “father of the child shall be given the same consideration as the mother in determining the primary residence of a child irrespective of the age or the sex (gender) of the child.”
 Note that this last statement expressly revokes the so-called “tender years doctrine”, which presumed that mothers are better with small children, and with little girls.

 As family law attorney located in St. Petersburg, FL, I am dedicated to ensuring that all families reach an amicable solution to any legal problem encountered.
 Again, when it comes to the care and well being of your child(ren), it is imperative that you hire an attorney that will fight for you as well as your child(ren).
-Please feel free to contact our office for a free consultation.
+Please feel free to contact our office for your consultation.